pepitoria/BlinkoAndroid/README.md

 Right now the app is ugly as hell :), but I am no designer.
 I am just a guy who wanted to have a quick way to add notes to his blinko instance.
 Help is welcome though :)

+## Installation:
+Right now, the app is not available on the play store.
+You have 3 ways of getting the app:
+ - Recommended: Install it using [Obtanium](https://github.com/ImranR98/Obtainium).
+Obtanium will let you add this repository as a source and will let you update the app easily when there are new releases.
+ - Download and install the latest APK from the releases page.
+ - Build it yourself using Android Studio.

 ## Disclaimer:
 This app is not affiliated with the blinko project.
 It is a personal project.
 Use at your own risk.